App protection policies overview

-The end user must have a license for Office 365 Business or Enterprise linked to their Azure Active Directory account.
+The end user must have a license for Microsoft 365 Apps for business or enterprise linked to their Azure Active Directory account.
 The subscription must include the Office apps on mobile devices and can include a cloud storage account with OneDrive for Business.
 Office 365 licenses can be assigned in the Microsoft 365 admin center following these instructions.

 The end user must have a managed location configured using the granular save as functionality under the "Save copies of org data" application protection policy setting.
 For example, if the managed location is OneDrive, the OneDrive app should be configured in the end user's Word, Excel, or PowerPoint app.

 If the managed location is OneDrive, the app must be targeted by the app protection policy deployed to the end user.